-Reservations cannot be sold or transferred to other people.
+Reservations cannot be sold or transferred.
 Only the group leader or listed alternate can pick up or use the permit.
 Leader or alternate leader names cannot be changed or added.

 Changes you can make on line:

-No refund if you cancel your reservation 11 days or less before the entry date.
+No refund if you cancel your reservation less than 12 days before the entry date.
 No refund of reservation fee.